-As of today (September 23, 2022), eligible T-Mobile customers can get free inflight Wi-Fi and streaming on United Airlines:
+Eligible T-Mobile customers can receive free inflight Wi-Fi and streaming on United Airlines:

 - This is part of T-Mobile’s “Coverage Beyond” program, offering free Wi-Fi on select flights with Alaska Airlines, American Airlines, and United Airlines (T-Mobile also sponsors free Wi-Fi on Delta, but that’s available to all SkyMiles members

 - Customers can text, email, search, and stream, all flight long where available; this applies only to a customer’s mobile device, so you can’t use this on a laptop

-As mentioned above, this complements T-Mobile offering free inflight Wi-Fi on select Gogo-equipped aircraft, including on Alaska Airlines, American Airlines, and Delta Air Lines.
-The value of that has decreased over time, as both American and Delta have increasingly switched to Viasat, where T-Mobile customers don’t get free Wi-Fi), while Delta now offers free Wi-Fi to all SkyMiles members.
+As mentioned above, this complements T-Mobile offering free inflight Wi-Fi on select Gogo-equipped aircraft, including on Alaska Airlines and American Airlines.
+The value of that perk has decreased over time, as American has increasingly switched to Viasat (where T-Mobile customers on American don’t get free Wi-Fi), while Delta now offers free Wi-Fi to all SkyMiles members.

-However, this agreement with United seems to span multiple Wi-Fi providers.
+It’s cool that this agreement with United spans multiple Wi-Fi providers.
 United uses four different Wi-Fi providers, including Gogo, Panasonic, Thales, and Viasat.
-This is the first time that we’ll see T-Mobile customers get access to free Wi-Fi on multiple providers.
+This is the first time that we’re seeing T-Mobile customers get access to free Wi-Fi on multiple providers.